-Dr Katrine Beauregard joined the School of Politics and International Relations in January 2015.
+Dr Katrine Beauregard joined the School of Politics and International Relations in January 2015 where she is a Senior Lecturer.
 Her work focuses on comparative political behaviour and the factors that explain differences among citizens and countries.
 After completing a master thesis at Université de Montréal on gender differences in political interest among teenagers, she moved to Calgary to pursue a Ph.D. in political science.
 Her dissertation investigated how political institutions can provide incentives and barriers that affect citizens' political participation differently according to their gender.
-Part of this dissertation has been published in the European Journal of Political Research in an article that demonstrates that electoral systems play an important role in understanding gender gaps in political participation.
-Dr Beauregard's current projects focus on extending her dissertation work on the effects of political institutions on political behaviour by investigating how institutions can be used to include marginalized groups in the political process
+Dr Beauregard's current projects focus on women's representation in Australian political parties and the impact of sexist attitudes on political behaviour.
+She was awarded a Discovery for Early Career Research Award fellowship by the Australian Research Council for 2020-2022 to investigate the role of political parties in contributing to gender differences in political engagement.
+Her previous work has been published in the Australian Journal of Political Science, European Journal of Political Research, Journal of Women, Politics and Policy, Politics, Groups and Identities, and Political Research Quarterly.

 Current And Senior Lecturer 2020 -